kevquirk/about-500/index.md

 * Posts about politics and religion should be avoided, if you strongly feel the urge to post about these topics, please put them behind a Content Warning

 I think that pretty much covers it for now.
 I'll add more if/when the need requires it.

+### On politics {#politics}
+> Woah woah woah.
+Hang on there, sparky...no politics?
+WTF is that all about?
+Politics are very important.

+Yup, I agree.
+Politics are *extremely* important, and it's also *extremely* important to debate politics and political opinions.
+It's one of the cornerstones of freedom of speech.

+However, 500 Social isn't the place for that.
+Sometimes people want a break from all the seriousness and awful things going on in the world.
+That's what I want 500 Social to be.
+I want it to be a lighthearted place where people can talk about the things that make them feel good.
+Generally speaking (in my experience at least), politics rarely give people the warm and fuzzies.

+I say all this not to diminish the importance of political topics.
+To stress again, **politics *are* important** I'd just prefer people don't post about them on the 500 Social timeline.
+If members of 500 Social want to reply to existing conversations about political topics, that's fine as long as it's polite discourse.